Untangle anxiety, trauma, and overwhelming feelings so life feels worth living.

 Meet Caitlin Moore

-Caitlin (she/her) is a Clinical Mental Health Counselor (CMHC) in Utah with several years experience providing trauma-responsive care, including Eye Movement Desensitization and Reprocessing (EMDR)
+Caitlin (she/her) is a Clinical Mental Health Counselor (CMHC) in Utah with several years of experience providing evidence-based therapy, specializing in overwhelming emotions and trauma.

 issues we treat